YoForex005/yofoxrext-website-clean/replit.md

 - **Result**: Dashboard page loads properly and allows users to login directly from the page

 ### 2025-11-05 - Fixed Product Review System & Like Functionality
-- **Product Review Character Limit**: Removed minimum 100 character requirement for reviews - any length now allowed
+- **Product Review Character Limit**: Changed review minimum requirement from 100 characters to 1 character (only requires non-empty review)
 - **Product Like Button Fix**: Added local state management (likeCount, isLiked) with query invalidation for instant UI updates
 - **UI Enhancement**: Like button now visually indicates when liked (red color + filled heart icon)
-- **Code Changes**: Modified `app/content/[slug]/ContentDetailClient.tsx` for review validation and like state management
+- **Code Changes**: Modified `shared/schema.ts` to update `insertContentReviewSchema` validation, reducing minimum from 100 to 1 character

 ### 2025-11-05 - Fixed Like Functionality & Reply Authentication
 - **Like Button Fix**: Added proper query invalidation to `likeMutation` in ThreadDetailClient for instant UI updates